link1905/system-design-101/content/docs/web-service/service-cluster.md

 - Consumers (end-users or other services) can perform {{< term hc >}} to confirm they are interacting with a healthy instance.
-- The system can also use this interface to isolate unhealthy instances.

 ```d2
 shape: sequence_diagram